OfferUp – Where is my money?

 Challenge 2: Lack of content resources

-How do I explain to users?
+How do I explain it to users?

 - Worked with PM, UX leads, CX program manager, and UX research intern to run content review.